blueyeco/hub-api/sections/javascript-sdk.md

 # Web SDK for Javascript

-The Javascript SDK provides a set of client-side calls for integrating a custom external application into the ABS Platform.
+The Javascript SDK provides a set of client-side calls for integrating a custom external application into the Hub Platform.

 ### Initializing the SDK